 Manali- Jispa- Sarchu- Leh- Nubra Valley- Turtuk- Nubra Valley- Pangong Tso- Leh- Sarchu- Manali

-Finally after a lot of wait, excitement and planning, the day arrived!
-Our friends, Shishik and Pawan reached Delhi from Bengaluru, we were all set with our back packs!
+Finally, after a lot of waiting, excitement, and planning, the day arrived!
+Our friends, Shishik and Pawan reached Delhi from Bengaluru, we were all set with our backpacks!